talizacks/yt_Summer_proj/yt Summer 2022/Notes/Boulder_Fire_Notes.md

 * Model Outputs refer to full continent
 * Reflectivity files are just boulder fire
 *  level = height
-*  Using xarray to give me names of variables for each layerType to create linked dropdown menus (i.e. variable options change depending on chosen layerType)
+*  Using xarray to give me names of variables for each layerType to create linked dropdown menus (i.e. variable options change depending on chosen layerType) --> Used pandas DataFrame loc instead (faster)
+*  Learned how to use traitlets (data driven programming)